-Prepared by: John Crocco, Director of Education/Secretary-Treasurer

-Presented by: John Crocco, Director of Education/Secretary-Treasurer
+John Crocco, Director of Education/Secretary-Treasurer John Crocco, Director of Education/Secretary-Treasurer December 20, 2016

 DIRECTOR'S ANNUAL REPORT 2016

 In compliance with the Education Act, Section 283(3), the Chief Executive Officer of a Board is required to submit to the Board an Annual Report highlighting the action taken during the preceding twelve (12) months.
 A copy of the annual report must be submitted yearly to the Minister of Education before January 31st.